To be able to swim with manatees was a dream come true! And we did it in the “Manatee Capital of the World” which makes it even more special!

 In what seemed like just a few minutes, we had reached our destination.
 There were already some other tour companies there and people in the water.
 We could see the morning fog lifting and were excited to get in the water.
 After rinsing our snorkels and masks (which were provided) we slowly got in the water.

 The first thing I did was check to see if my phone was working properly.
-I recently bought a new case for my phone so that I’d be able to take pictures underwater.
+I recently bought a new waterproof case for my phone so that I’d be able to take pictures underwater.

-Then we all slowly started to make our way towards Captain Ross, who was already in the water a few meters away.
+Once we made sure we could take pictures, we all slowly started to make our way towards Captain Ross, who was already in the water a few meters away.
 When I say slowly, I mean almost glacial.
 One of the most important things to remember when swimming with manatees is not to splash around or make noise.
 So we were basically doggy paddling with only our hands, no kicking around with our feet.

 Other tour companies give their guests fins, but Plantation Adventure Center does not, as it causes too much splashing.
 Splashes and noises scare the manatees, so you always want to avoid it.
 There are roped off areas as well that you should never swim into.
 These areas are manatee sanctuaries and there are signs that strictly warn about trespassing into those waters.